 “We are extremely pleased to collaborate with The World Games and the Birmingham Organising Committee – this partnership shows that the world’s leading major event organisers see the value of ITA’s expertise and independence in leading high-quality anti-doping programs,” says ITA Director General Benjamin Cohen.
 “We are already collaborating with over two-thirds of the International Federations that will participate in the event in Birmingham; this brings a very valuable amount of know-how and sports-specific experience to the table for preparing and rolling out the clean-sport activities for The World Games.
 As always, the protection of clean athletes and their right to participate in fair competitions will be guiding our work for this event, and we are also very pleased to be able to make contact with them through a dedicated education program.
 We are ready and extremely motivated to contribute to a successful next edition of The World Games that will benefit the entire international sports community.”

 “The IWGA relies with confidence on the experience and competence of the ITA and the high standards of its services in this particularly sensitive area in the execution of a major multi-sport event.
 The IWGA and all our participating member federations are in full compliance with the Anti-Doping Rules established by WADA.
 We are aware that the fulfilment of these rules is of great importance and is not arguable.
-Volker Bernardi, who serves as the responsible IWGA Board Member together with Dr Michel Léglise Chair of the IWGA Medical & Anti-Doping Commission have established corresponding guidelines and work closely together with ITA.
+The IWGA Board has established corresponding guidelines and works closely together with ITA.
 This cooperation shall ensure that we are well prepared to organise and host together with the City of Birmingham great World Games in 2022,” says IWGA CEO Joachim Gossow.